 - getting vaccinated as soon as you're eligible

-- following all public health measures
+- following all public health actions

 - isolating or quarantining according to requirements if you test positive, are a close contact, or return from international travel